sjalin/refill_smser/README.md

 # refill_smser
-To refill a Telia Corporate "Unlimited" plan when daily data quota is close to 0
+To refill a Telia Corporate "Unlimited" plan when daily data quota is close to 0.

+Needs chrome and chromedriver (located in the same folder as main.py)